IvanBossioP/panaio-quicktask-documentation/README.md

   * TheHipStore (link, pid, sizepid)
   * Zalando (link, pid)

+### Add to monitor quicktask
+You can create an add to monitor quicktask by adding quicktaskType=monitor to the quicktask url

 ### Country
 Some sites support the country parameter in the quicktask, the country is not mandatory, you can add it with this format country=<country> with the country being lowercase